jeff19sab/Bachelor-Thesis/README.md

 This project requires two libraries to be installed:

-Install project with the files edited: download files from this github repository
+Install the project with the files edited: download files from this GitHub repository

 Original files can be found here:
 Pybullet: https://github.com/bulletphysics/bullet3.git